Tempo (comics)

-Tempo is a fictional African-American mutant character appearing in American comic books published by Marvel Comics.
-She was introduced as a member of the Mutant Liberation Front in New Mutants #86 (February 1990).
+Tempo (Heather Tucker) is a fictional character appearing in American comic books published by Marvel Comics.
+She was introduced as a member of the Mutant Liberation Front in New Mutants #86 (February 1990), by Louise Simonson and Rob Liefeld.

+Tempo is an African-American mutant with the ability to manipulate time and fly.
+She is briefly a member of the Acolytes and later joins the Marauders during the Krakoan Age.

 Publication history

 Tempo first appeared in New Mutants #86.
+Tempo would appear as a member of the Mutant Liberation Front throughout the 90s in titles such as X-Force and X-Factor.
+During the Krakoan Age, she appeared in the second volume of Marauders as a main character and in the supporting cast of Bishop: War College.

 Fictional character biography

 Tempo (alter ego Heather Tucker) is a founding member of the terrorist organization known as the Mutant Liberation Front (MLF).
-Tempo is a mainstay in the team's adventures, including fighting Wolverine, Sunfire, X-Factor and others in the name of mutant rights, using her time-bending powers.
+Tempo is a mainstay in the team, and had a strong relationship with fellow member, Sumo.

 The MLF destroy the Tucker Clinic, an institute for pregnant mothers to undergo prenatal DNA testing to determine whether or not their babies would be mutants, resulting in the death of Dr. Tucker.
 The story hints that Tempo may have been his daughter.

-Soon after, a tyrannical despot named Reignfire reforms the MLF and tasks them with killing Henry Peter Gyrich.
+Soon after, Reignfire reforms the MLF and tasks them with killing Henry Peter Gyrich, an anti-mutant government liaison.
 Tempo intervenes to save Gyrich and is exiled from the MLF.

-After leaving the MLF, Cable invites Tempo to join X-Force but she declines, choosing instead to go to college and put aside the super-powered lifestyle.
-She is again briefly affiliated with the MLF during Operation: Zero Tolerance.
+Cable invites Tempo to join X-Force, but she declines, choosing instead to go to college and put aside the super-powered lifestyle.
+She is again briefly affiliated with the MLF during "Operation: Zero Tolerance".

 After M-Day, Tempo is one of the few to retain her powers.
 She then becomes a member of the reformed Acolytes.
-When they disband, she joins Utopia and works alongside the X-Men.
+When they disband, she joins her fellow mutants in Utopia.

 In Age of X, Tempo is transformed into a soldier of Fortress X. Tempo is fatally wounded while battling humans, but before she dies Legacy absorbs her memories.

-Before being recruited into the Marauders, Tempo was in a relationship with another mutant, Bouncer (Renata Da Lima), but they broke up.
+During the Krakoan Age, Tempo is resurrected and joins Kitty Pryde's Marauders.
+She is also established to have been in a relationship with Bouncer (Renata Da Lima) before they broke up.

+Tempo was a part of the vote for being a new member of the X-Men, but did not win.